blaenk/blaenk.github.io/provider/posts/post-feed-in-hakyll.markdown

 ### Conclusion

 It's a shame that some duplicate work seems necessary when it comes to compiling the post.
 That is, I have to compile every post using my special Pandoc compiler, and then again using the more vanilla feed compiler I made.
 I tried to balance this by saving effort at the very least with the abbreviation substitution filter, so that it only runs once on every post.

-Ideally, what I had hoped for, was for lazy evaluation to save most of the trouble.
-Since I only ask for the ten most recent posts, I was hoping that only those ten most recent posts would have a separate "feed" version compiled, saving the unnecessary work of having to compile a "feed" version for _every_ post.
-Perhaps something like this is achievable, and I am simply approaching the problem incorrectly.
-I'll update the post if I come up with something better.

 [^1]: If you're wondering what `postsPattern` is, refer to my [Drafts in Hakyll](/posts/drafts-in-hakyll) post, in which this value is used to determine from where to pull posts in, in order to facilitate a draft preview system.